nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/howto-create-custom-dashboard-entries.md

     ```

     {{/panel}}
-4. To checkout your element you can use [Polyserve](https://github.com/Polymer/tools/tree/master/packages/polyserve), a simple web server for using bower components locally, which you can install with:
+4. To checkout your element you can use [Polyserve](https://github.com/Polymer/tools/tree/master/packages/polyserve), a simple web server to use bower components locally that you can install with:

     ```bash
     npm install -g polyserve